 \paragraph{Guided diffusion model and retrieval augmentation.} Guided diffusion is a technique applied to diffusion models for conditional generation.
-Classifier guidance \cite{dhariwal2021diffusion} is an cost-effective method leveraging the gradient of a classifier to steer the generative process of a trained diffusion model.
-On the other hand, Classifier-free guidance \cite{ho2022classifier} learns the conditional distribution during training for improved generation quality.
+Classifier guidance ~\cite{dhariwal2021diffusion} is an cost-effective method leveraging the gradient of a classifier to steer the generative process of a trained diffusion model.
+On the other hand, Classifier-free guidance ~\cite{ho2022classifier} learns the conditional distribution during training for improved generation quality.
 This approach also allows for the use of continuous guidance information, such as embedding vectors, rather than being limited to discrete labels.
-Classification and Regression Diffusion Models (CARD) \cite{han2022card} formulates classification and regression as a conditional generation task that generates labels or target variables conditioned on images.
-Our approach follows the same paradigm, and leverages the multi-modal coverage ability of diffusion models to learn the label distribution within the neighborhood. retrieval-augmented diffusion models \cite{blattmann2022semi} used retrieved neighbors from an external database as conditional information to train diffusion models for image synthesis.
-Retrieval Augmented Classification \cite{long2022retrieval} used retrieval-augmentation to train classification model using class-imbalanced training data.
+Classification and Regression Diffusion Models (CARD) ~\cite{han2022card} formulates classification and regression as a conditional generation task that generates labels or target variables conditioned on images.
+Our approach follows the same paradigm, and leverages the multi-modal coverage ability of diffusion models to learn the label distribution within the neighborhood.
+SS-DDPM ~\cite{okhotin2023star} proposes a diffusion model with arbitrary noising distributions defined on constrained manifold, e.g., the probabilistic simplex for label generation.
+Retrieval-augmented diffusion models ~\cite{blattmann2022semi} used retrieved neighbors from an external database as conditional information to train diffusion models for image synthesis.
+Retrieval Augmented Classification ~\cite{long2022retrieval} used retrieval-augmentation to train classification model using class-imbalanced training data.
 Our approach differs from theirs by retrieving labels instead of data to reduce label noise in training rather than increasing the training data.
 In addition, our model does not require an external database.